SMSC and British Values

 Here are some examples of when British values are discussed and / or shared:

 Our curriculum prepares children for life in today’s multicultural British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.

 Daily acts of collective worship

 Our assemblies uphold the schools values of listen, engage and respect.
 Each week is ‘themed’ and covers key PSHE, SMSC and British Values topics.
-Each theme is followed up in tutor time with an individual, paired or group task to explore it further.
+Each theme is followed up in character education with an individual, paired or group task to explore it further.
 Successes are celebrated through rewards assemblies half termly.

-Mutual respect is also taught within tutor time and on an informal nature throughout the school days.
+Mutual respect is also taught within character education and on an informal nature throughout the school days.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety policy and PSHE work on keeping myself safe.

 Tolerance of those of different faiths and beliefs is promoted in RE as students gain a greater understanding of religious diversity and practices for those religions represented in the UK.

 Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.

 Prefects and our School Ambassadors